 The first few days after your brachioplasty procedure, you will feel tired and sore, and will spend most of your time resting.
 Dr. Parkins provides complete instructions so you know what to expect, including limiting physical activity, wearing compression garments, and how long swelling is expected to last.

 More Body Contouring Options

 Loose skin can be a problem on more areas of the body than just the arms.
-A tummy tuck addresses laxity on the abdomen, while a thigh and lower body lift and face and neck lift contour those respective features.
+A tummy tuck addresses laxity on the abdomen, while a thigh and lower body lift contours those respective features.
 Patients with considerable laxity in multiple areas may consider overall post weight-loss surgery.